elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

 ### Creating Bootable USB disk with Unebootin

 Other people have used the Unebootin utility with success as well.
-If you don&#8217;t want to copy the files manually and install the boot loader manually you can use Unebootin.
+If you don't want to copy the files manually and install the boot loader manually you can use Unebootin.
 After you have created the FAT32 partition and mounted it on the system, then go ahead and install the necessary package:

     elatov@fed:~$sudo yum install unetbootin